 The commencement ceremony will be live-streamed on TCC’s website and YouTube channel.
 No individual photos are taken of graduates at the ceremony.
-You are encouraged to share your photos on TCC’s social media pages using the hashtag #TCCGrad16.
+You are encouraged to share your photos on TCC’s social media pages using the hashtag #TCCGrad19.
 Guests will not be permitted on the floor near the stage to take pictures during the ceremony.

-Questions about the commencement ceremony?
 Call the Info Center at 757-822-1122.

 These dual enrollment students graduated in 2018 with associate degrees earned before they received their high school diplomas

 Meet a mom and daughter duo earning the same associate degree on the same day

 Jay Sellers is the first TCC student to earn his associate degree from the Norfolk Campus while still in high school

 Shorntail Goodrich came to TCC to retrain for a new career.
 She earned her degree and found her passion to serve.

 Christine Dela Cruz